munificent/magpie/doc/site/markdown/pattern-matching.md

     describe(123)  // "Int : 123"
     describe(3, 4) // "Point : 3, 4"

 If the pattern for a case binds a variable (like `b` in the first case here) that variable's scope is limited to the body of that case.
-That way, we can ensure that you'll only get a variable bound if it matches what you want.
+That way, you can ensure that you'll only get a variable bound if it matches what you want.
 For example, here we know for certain that `b` will only exist if `obj` is a boolean and `b` will be its value.

 ## Match Failure